maxkskhor/maxkskhor/README.md

-- 👋 Hi, I’m @maxkskhor
+- 👋 Hi, I’m Max Khor @maxkskhor
-- 👀 I’m interested in mathematics, statistics and programming in general.
+- :airplane: Grew up in a small town in Malaysia.
+Flew 10,576 km to the UK for my undergraduate and master's degree (BA and MMath) at the University of Cambridge
-- 🌱 I’m currently practising my LeetCode.
+- 👀 Interested in mathematics, statistics and programming in general
 - 📫 How to reach me: ksk42@cantab.ac.uk

 <!---